 Calculate to spend at least one hour, more if your kids are really curious.

-Even if you are not interested in the museum, stop at the entrance is worth the unique views of Aposelemis Dam, better-known for hosting at its bottom the sunken village of Sfendyli.
+Even if you are not interested in a visit to the Homo Sapien Museum, a stop at the entrance is worth the unique views of Aposelemis Dam, better-known for hosting at its bottom the sunken village of Sfendyli.

 From here you can choose to drive all the way to Heraklion to see more traditional villages such as Krasi and the beautiful Mochos.